 An innovative movement wants to introduce or change norms and values while a conservative movement seeks to preserve existing norms and values.

-- Targets: Group-focused movements focus on influencing groups or society in general; for example, attempting to change the political system from a monarchy to a democracy.
+Targets: Group-focused movements focus on influencing groups or society in general; for example, attempting to change the political system from a monarchy to a democracy.

-- Methods of Work: Peaceful movements utilize techniques such as nonviolent resistance and civil disobedience.
+Methods of Work: Peaceful movements utilize techniques such as nonviolent resistance and civil disobedience.

 Local movements are focused on local or regional objectives such as preserving an historic building or protecting a natural habitat.

 Source: Boundless.
 “Types of Social Movements.”
 Boundless Sociology.
 Boundless, 07 Jan.
 2015.
 Retrieved 20 Mar.
 2015 from https://www.boundless.com/sociology/textbooks/boundless-sociology-textbook/social-change-21/social-movements-140/types-of-social-movements-768-4965/